isomerpages/moe-sst/_student-admission/S1 Admission.md

 #### (C) Release of DSA-Sec Application Outcome

-All applicants will receive the outcome of their application&nbsp;**via email**&nbsp;at the end of the DSA-Sec Exercise.&nbsp;Applicants posted through the DSA-Sec Exercise are also not permitted to transfer to another school after the release of the PSLE results.
+All applicants will receive the outcome of their application&nbsp;**via email** at the end of the DSA-Sec Exercise.
+Applicants posted through the DSA-Sec Exercise are also not permitted to transfer to another school after the release of the PSLE results.

 ***
 #### International Students

-International students seeking Secondary 1 admission to SST will have to pass MOE’s Admissions Exercise for International Students (AEIS) test and participate in the DSA-Sec exercise as described above.
+International students seeking Secondary 1 admission to SST will participate in the DSA-Sec exercise as described above.

-More information on AEIS is available here: [https://www.moe.gov.sg/international-students/aeis](https://www.moe.gov.sg/international-students/aeis)

 *Information is correct as of 4 May 2023*